viveklak/cancel-workflows/README.md

 1. Workflow runs triggered off the same branch but later commit than the currently approved workflow run
 2. Workflow run is currently in `waiting` state

+These workflow runs will be subject to cancellation (or rejection if preferred).

 Alternatively this could be added into a dispatch workflow to periodically cleanup old workflow runs

 # How to use it?